TIBCOSoftware/fabrician-glassfish-enabler/README.md

 The Glassfish Server Enabler consists of an Enabler Runtime Grid Library and a Distribution Grid Library.
 The Enabler Runtime contains information specific to a Silver Fabric version that is used to integrate the Enabler, and the Distribution contains the application server or program used for the Enabler.
-Installation of the Apache HTTP Server Enabler involves copying these Grid Libraries to the SF_HOME/webapps/livecluster/deploy/resources/gridlib directory on the Silver Fabric Broker.
+Installation of the Glassfish Server Enabler involves copying these Grid Libraries to the SF_HOME/webapps/livecluster/deploy/resources/gridlib directory on the Silver Fabric Broker.

 Additionally, the GlassFish Server Enabler requires the Silver Fabric Engine use Java 1.7.